AliceNN-ucdenver/starter-hugo-academic/content/course/web-api/_index.md

 - Solid understanding of JavaScript, NodeJS, Development of Web APIs, NoSQL Databases and React front-end complete solution

 **ABET Assessment Criteria:**
-- (k) An ability to apply design and development principles in the construction of software systems of varying complexity
+- This is a Computer Science Tech Elective, specifically students design, implement and test Web APIs in the context of this course
+-	(2) Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program’s discipline

 **Course Objectives:** Full stack development (GitHub, Unit Testing, Integration Testing) focused on building Web APIs.